lanl/vpic-kokkos/docs/source/run.rst

 ******************************
 Currently, field ionization is only available in the git branch `91-add-field-ionization`

-To enable field ionization in VPIC, you need to set the `option(FIELD_IONIZATION "Enable field ionization" ON)` in `CMakeLists.txt`
+To enable field ionization in VPIC, you need to set the `option(FIELD_IONIZATION "Enable field ionization" ON)` in `CMakeLists.txt`.
+This is enabled by default in branch `91-add-field-ionization`, but it is worthwhile to verify.

 To enable field ionization in your input deck the following additions and/or changes are required.
 Pro tip, these changes can be wrapped in